 7 Colby Lane sleeps 2 guests and welcomes 1 dog.

 Swindale Cottage is a charming Victorian end-of-terrace cottage in the village of Warcop, just 10 minutes from Kirkby Stephen.
 It is a sleep village that reminds you of a bygone era and the slow pace of life is something that is hard to find in this modern age!
 The property sits opposite a little stream and boasts a roaring open fire, a generously sized kitchen, and an attractive garden with patio area.
 Heritage rail enthusiasts will love the proximity of both the Eden Valley and Carlisle to Settle railways, whilst walkers can enjoy a gentle stroll along the river or take on parts of one of Wainwright's long-distance walks, A Pennine Journey, which passes through the village.

 Swindale Cottage sleeps 3/4 guests and is pet-free.

-Brett Cottage sleeps 3 guests and welcomes 1 dog.
+The Curlew Retreat sleeps 4 guests and welcomes 1 dog.

 This sweet little cottage in the vibrant village of Shap is within a half-hour drive of Kirkby Stephen.
 Perfect for couples and small families, it has a wonderful feel to it and enjoys views over the open countryside to the rear.
 Just a short, 5-minute walk will bring you to Shap's heart, where you will find pubs, tea rooms, a village shop and even a heated open air swimming pool!
 There are plenty of walks from the front door, too, with walks that will take you along Wainwright's Coast-to-Coast and to Sleddale Hall (from the cult movie, Withnail and I) and Shap Abbey.